ZacPearce/hotel/README.md

 - I've made a list of amenities to show everything we have to offer and what comes with the room when you book with us

+### King Room & Queen Room
-- I've made two seperate pages showing our King room and our Queen room, so you can see what each of our room types look like and you can pick your prefences, I've also added a link to the bookings page if they like what they see they can quickly find a way to book.
+- I've made two additional pages within the Rooms page showing our King room and our Queen room, so you can see what each of our room types look like and you can pick your prefences, I've also added a link to the bookings page if they like what they see they can quickly find a way to book.

 ## Bookings